amerand/CANDID/README.md

 ### FITMAP:
-Doing a grid of fit is much more efficient than doing a simple Chi2 Map (like for ([FIG1](doc/figure_1.png))).
+Doing a grid of fit is much more efficient than doing a simple Chi2 Map ([FIG1](doc/figure_1.png)).
 In a FITMAP, a set of binary fits are performed starting from a 2D grid of companion position.
 The plot displays the interpolated map of the chi2 minima (left), with the path of the fit, from start to finish (yellow lines).
-FITMAP will compute, a posteriori, what was the correct step size 'step='.
-In our example below, we let CANDID chose the step size, based on the angular resoultion of the data (1.2 wavelength/baseline).
+FITMAP will compute, a posteriori, what was the correct step size `step=`.
+In our example below, we let CANDID chose the step size, based on the angular resolution of the data (1.2 wavelength/baseline).
 The companion is detected at the same position as for the previous example, with a much better dynamic range.
 ```
 >>> axcir.fitMap(fig=2)
  > step= not given, using sqrt(2) x smallest spatial scale = 3.78 mas